Struggling To Get Back To Job Hunting? Do A “Career Audit”

 Coming back to work if you had the festive period off is never easy, but coming back to a job you truly hate, are done with, and spent a chunk of last year trying to get out of… Well, that’s a different battle, but one that can be won.

 The job market is tough right now.
-In July 2024, CNN reported that the unemployment rate had reached a three-year high, driven primarily by more people entering the workforce.
+The BBC reported that job postings in the UK have dropped so much that it could indicate that a recession is about to hit.
+In America, it’s a similar story, as people are finding it harder to land roles and the unemployment rate is at a two-year high.
 We’re a far cry from the “great resignation” and the post-COVID job surge, when it was an employees’ market.
 Things have swung the other way now.

 AdvertisementADVERTISEMENT